 1) Pick a secure location

-As time goes on and you become more comfortable traveling alone, by all means, explore politically contentious regions to your heart’s content!
+As time goes on and you become more comfortable traveling alone, by all means, explore traditionally “unsafe” regions to your heart’s content!

 2) Keep others in the loop

 Plan your itinerary ahead of time and always email it to someone–with details including hotel information, tours booked, flights scheduled–just in case.

 No friends or family?
 Email your boss.
 Register with the US embassy in that country.
 Just let someone know of your whereabouts.

 3) Take advantage of travel apps

 Pro tip: you don’t need an internet connection to use Google Translate if you download content for your language of choice prior to leaving.

 A lot of people around the world use WhatsApp as an international messaging system to avoid excessive data or roaming charges.

 4) Do your research

 Something will always ring a bell.
 There will always be a way to get back on track, because I’ve already made myself comfortable with the big picture and the tiny details.

 Again, this may seem like overkill to some, but when you’re traveling unaccompanied you don’t have another person to rely on when things go wrong.

 I hope these tips help you gain control and peace of mind before embarking on your first solo trip.

 Liked this post?
 Pin me below.